CuongMe/ash-lotus-modlist/README.md

 **Notes:**
 - This modlist MUST be installed on a SSD.
 - Ram must be 32gb and VRam must be at least 8gb.
 You could try lowering the stock game setting to lowest but for the hardware i have tested on 8GB vram is barely enough
 - Pagefile must be set at 20-30GB to prevent crashes.
+- Recommend you all to run from Fallout 4 high presets or lower, you can set the preset through fallout 4 stock game launcher, bethINI or through MO2 ini editor.

 ## 🎮 Key Gameplay Mods To Be Aware Of